mustafamir-97/C-/README.md

 ******************************************************************************************************************************************

-1. File Derivative1:  Derivative calculating program using Euler Method and Runge-Kutta 4 Method
+1. Derivative1:  Derivative calculating program using Euler Method and Runge-Kutta 4 Method
 2.